LibertySource/classlink-oauth2-sso-demo/README.md

 npm run dev
 ```

-2) **Access the Login Page**: \
 Open a web browser and navigate to http://localhost:8080.
-You will be redirected to the ClassLink OAuth2 authorization page.

-3) **Authorize the Application**: \
-    Follow the prompts to authorize the application.
-After authorization, you will be redirected back to your server.

-4) **Obtain Access Token**: \
-    The access token will be displayed in JSON format on the page.
-You can use this token to make API requests to ClassLink services.
+Then follow instruction on the page.